 - Cardio of choice 5 minutes (replace with shuttle/drag/carry 1-2 times during workout)

-- Thrusters 5 reps (replace with Med ball toss* – 5 reps 1-2 times during workout)
+- Thrusters 5 reps (replace with medicine ball toss* -- 5 reps 1-2 times during workout)

-*note – the med ball toss focuses its initial power from the legs when performing a squat to generate momentum followed by a back extension and explosive arm to overhead movement.
-This blends well with most leg days but it is essentially a full body day.
+*Note: The medicine-ball toss focuses its initial power from the legs when performing a squat to generate momentum, followed by a back extension and explosive arm to overhead movement.
+This blends well with most leg days, but it is essentially a full-body day.

-Two Mile Runs – It is up to you how you want to improve or maintain your 2-mile runs.
-You can follow the above workouts with a cooldown run of 2 or more miles or have cardio days in between your lifting and PT days to solely focus on your running and/or rucking pace.
-If you need a non-impact day replace your runs with bike, elliptical, rowing, or swimming for safe but effective ways to work cardio vascular endurance,
+The two-mile run is here to stay.
+It is up to you how you want to improve or maintain your two-mile runs.
+You can follow the above workouts with a cooldown run of two or more miles or have cardio days between your lifting and PT days to focus solely on your running and/or rucking pace.
+If you need a non-impact day, replace your runs with bike, elliptical, rowing or swimming for safe but effective ways to work cardiovascular endurance.